nextcloud/documentation/admin_manual/configuration_files/encryption_configuration.rst

 files on remote storage, such as Dropbox and Google Drive, and to do it easily and seamlessly from within ownCloud.

-In ownCloud 8.2 the server-side encryption has a number of changes and improvements, including:

-* An option to create a master encryption key, which replaces all individual user keys.
-This is especially useful for single-sign on.
-* Encrypt all data files at once when enabling encryption.
-* Decrypt all data files, or per user.
-* Users may decrypt their own files.
-* Move your keys to a different folder.
+In ownCloud 9.0 the server-side encryption separates encryption of local and remote storage.
+This allows you to encrypt remote storage, such as Dropbox and Google, without having to also encrypt your home storage on your ownCloud server.

 ownCloud server-side encryption encrypts files stored on the ownCloud server, and files on remote storage that is connected to your ownCloud server.